swamiiyer/swamiiyer.github.io/_pages/cs210/index.md

 order: 1
 ---

+**Sep 12, 2023**

+- Discussions and SI sessions start this week.
+- Room changes: Discussion section 2 will meet in M-3-0730 (CS/IT lab) and section 3 will meet in M-2-0420.

 **Sep 7, 2023**

 [Exercise 1](/cs210/assignments.html) and [Project 1](/cs210/assignments.html) are available and are due at 11:59 PM on Sep 24 (Sun).